California officials report first virus death of a child

 In March, Los Angeles County officials said a 17-year-old buy died of the virus.
 At the time it was believed to be the first death of a child, but days later local health officials walked back the initial finding, saying it was possible he died from something else.
 County health officials said the case would need to be evaluated by the Centers for Disease Control.

-Rex Parris, the mayor of Lancaster, said the boy from his city and died from septic shock after being admitted to the hospital with respiratory issues.
+Rex Parris, the mayor of Lancaster, said the boy from his city died from septic shock after being admitted to the hospital with respiratory issues.

 How likely children are to contract and spread the virus is a key question as leaders in California and elsewhere determine if and how to safely reopen schools this fall.
 Most California counties are now on a state monitoring list because of rising virus cases and and may not reopen schools for in-person instruction until they are off the list for 14 days.